1Strategy/security-fairy/README.md

+## TODO
+- Ingrate lambda layers for the requests package (no longer supported in boto3)
+- Update to python 3.7

 ## Scoping Permissions

 While IAM is a fantastic way to protect your AWS Resources/Accounts, properly scoping IAM Policies can be very difficult.
 There are two general approaches to correctly scoping permissions: